| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 or the amp will distort badly with the resistors still there if you try to get

+too much power out of it.
 If the amp has passed these tests, remove the

 safety resistors and re-install the fuses.
 Disconnect the speaker load, and turn